The Business of Screenwriting: The phone call

 Fortunately there is this other thing I’ve discovered: screenwriting.

-For the last year, I have traveled up and down the state performing in clubs all over Southern and Northern California, but my creative focus has been on learning the craft of screenwriting.
+For the last year, I have traveled up and down the state performing in clubs all over southern and northern California, but my creative focus has been on learning the craft of screenwriting.
 I’ve written two bad scripts, but this third one feels like a winner.
 It’s called K-9.
 The idea is inspired by the story of a Ventura County policeman whose canine police partner was shot and killed in the line of duty.
 When I met with the cop, a burly guy with thick muscles, he pulled out some photos of the dog — and started to cry.
 He was so attached to his deceased partner, he felt he could no longer do police work, opting to become a firefighter instead.

 How could a tough cop bond that deeply with a police dog?
 That question became the heart and soul of the script my partner and I would write — a comedy with some heart.

-I’ve been writing the script on my wife’s Apple IIc, using four 5 1/4" floppy disks to store the data.
+I’ve been writing the script on my wife’s Apple IIc, using four 5 1/4" floppy discs to store the data.
 I have to adjust all the margins manually line by line to match up with proper screenplay format.
 The dot matrix printer is slow, taking a half-hour to spit out 100 or so script pages.
 At the time, this is considered cutting edge.

 As I pull away from the house my wife and I rent in Berkeley, my thoughts are focused on one thing: Over the weekend, the creative group at Twentieth Century Fox was scheduled to read K-9.
 My partner, who has been an intern at the studio, slipped an early draft to two execs there.
 They liked the script and kindly gave us some notes.
 I made their changes, sent off a copy of the final draft to my writing partner with a letter that said, “If Hollywood doesn’t buy this script, they don’t know what they’re doing.”